datumorphism/datumorphism.github.io/content/reading/art-of-data-science.md

 ### We need a knowledge database for the company

-Going through the data analysis process, I found that it is offen important to make connections to the current knowlege.
+Going through the data analysis process, I found that it is often important to make connections to the current knowledge.
 For example, it is the key step to make sure the question is not answered.

-For academic research, it is usally done through looking up in the literature.
-When the ojective or question is related to some internal data and internal product, it is generally not possible to look up in some public database.
+For academic research, it is usually done through looking up in the literature.
+When the objective or question is related to some internal data and internal product, it is generally not possible to look up in some public database.

 Then we need a data analysis question/objective database.
 While developing the business, we could accumulate a lot of analysis/questions.
 If some questions are correlated to other questions, it is generally a good idea to make a connection.